 Impotence is an older term used to describe Erectile Dysfunction.
-Although the terms are used interchangeably, impotence is sometimes used to describe more broadly problems with sex and reproduction, sexual desire and issues with orgasm and ejaculation.
+Although the terms are used interchangeably, impotence is sometimes used to describe more broad problems with sex and reproduction, sexual desire and issues with orgasm and ejaculation.
 ED describes specifically the symptom of being unable to get or keep an erection.

 What are the different kinds of treatments for Erectile Dysfunction?